vangrieg/Gig-Performer/README.md

 ## Gig files

+- [**All Racks GL**](bin/allracksgl_gig.zip) is a real rackspace (albeit with dummy songs) that has all customizations - all rackspaces with GlobalLink scripts, a global rackspace with GlobalLink panel and scripts, media player, 4 instance looper, hardware controller integrations (X-Touch Mini for changing rackspace settings, Nanokontrol 2 as a mixer, iRig Blueboard as a footswitch)

+  *Instructions:*

+    - Enable OSC in Gig Performer settings.
+Unzip the contents of the [archive](bin/allracksgl_gig.zip) to your Gig Performer folder (**be careful not to overwrite existing Rig and System scripts if you have them!**).
+In case looper doesn't work properly, import MIDI mappings from 'Presets/Overloud/TH-U/midi.t3b' file, and the preset from Presets/Overloud/TH-U/Looper only.ovp'.
+    - You need empty presets named No Track in 'Presets/Deskew Technologies LLC/Streaming Audio File Player' and 'Presets/Deskew Technologies LLC/MIDI File Player'.
+They are provided in the zip archive and are required for the media player scripts to function.
+The other presets are for demo purposes, if you want to use this media player with your own songs, you should have presets with the same names as your songs (see the examples).
+For more instructions on using and setting up the media player, see this [GP forum thread](https://community.gigperformer.com/t/global-rackspace-player-controls-for-backing-cue-tracks-plus-tempo-map-discussion/21585/), for the looper see [this one](https://community.gigperformer.com/t/4-instance-th-u-looper-with-overdub-on-off-switch/21555/).

 - [**GlobalLinkPoc.gig**](bin/globallink_gig.zip) is a template that controls rackspace widgets from global rackspace.
 As a small little bonus, this also adds tap tempo capability to a footswitch and blinks a LED with tempo (on iRig BlueBoard Bluetooth)

     *Description:*